-Mr. Pollak also serves as a mediator and arbitrator.
-Since 1989, he has been a member of the Panels of Mediators appointed, respectively, by the U.S. Court of Appeals for the District of Columbia Circuit and by the U.S. District Court for the District of Columbia.
-Mr. Pollak is a member of the American Arbitration Association Panel of Mediators and a member of the CPR Institute for Dispute Resolution’s Washington, D.C., Panel of Distinguished Neutrals.
-He has served as a training consultant in mediation for the Office of Dispute Resolution of the U.S. Department of Justice.
+Mr. Pollak serves as a mediator and arbitrator.
+Since 1989, he has been a member of the Panel of Mediators appointed by the U.S. Court of Appeals for the District of Columbia Circuit and the U.S. District Court for the District of Columbia.
+Commencing in February 2016, Mr. Pollak has been serving as Chair of the Panel of Mediators on appointment by the two courts.

 Mr. Pollak served as a member and Chair of the District of Columbia Judicial Nomination Commission (1984-90, 1994-96), responsible for selection of the Chief Judges of the District of Columbia Court of Appeals and the Superior Court of the District of Columbia as well as presentation to the President of candidates for nomination as judges of those courts.

 Mr. Pollak has been a member of the Board of Directors of the National Lawyers’ Committee for Civil Rights Under Law since 1969 and serves on its Amicus Committee.
 He served as a Co-Chair from 1975-1977.